Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 What Is Bigger – 14 or 16 Gauge Speaker Wire?

+14-gauge speaker wire is thicker than 16-gauge.
 14-gauge wire is 1.6mm in diameter, and 16-gauge wire is 1.3mm.

-Is Thicker AWG Speaker Cable Better?
+Are Thicker AWG Speaker Cables Better?

 In some circumstances, thicker gauge wire is better, but it won’t make much difference in most cases.
+A thicker gauge wire will have less resistance (impedance) – and less resistance is good.

 So, if you need long cable runs, it is more important to use thicker wire to keep the resistance low.